 Starting with your email template

 It is time for action; it is time to plan your email template.
 Email templates are like clothes, each outfit is tailored for a certain occasion and has a certain purpose.
 While welcome emails are short in email copy and more visually attractive, lead nurture emails tend to be descriptive with individual CTA buttons.
 Again, transactional emails have the receipt of purchase along with some cross-selling.
 So, while creating your first email template, you need to start with…

 Which type of email will it be?
 What goals will it satiate?

-In the buyer journey of an email subscriber, there are a minimum of 5 (or 6, if you are an ecommerce brand) email types you need to send them.
+In the buyer journey of an email subscriber, there is a minimum of 5 (or 6, if you are an e-commerce brand) email types you need to send them.

 - Welcome Email: An email thanking the subscriber for subscribing.
 The email copy should introduce your brand and the call-to-action should prompt the subscriber to complete their profile or update their preferences.

 - Newsletter Email: This periodic email educates and informs the subscribers about your brand and its products/services.
 Such emails should make your subscribers interested to make a purchase from your brand.

 - Sale Promotion / Announcement Email: The email that converts an email subscriber into a customer.
 This email will be purely marketing in tone and should make the subscriber believe that this purchase will solve the problem ‘get the job done’ that brought them to your brand in the first place.

 - Order receipt Email: An email to confirm the purchase made by the subscriber.
 This email should be triggered when a subscriber makes a purchase and can be used to promote other relevant products but the ratio needs to be 80% transactional and 20% promotional.

 - Re-engagement Email: Not all subscribers are going to stay active and keep opening your emails.
 This email will give a little nudge to such dormant subscribers and may bring them back to your sales cycle.